DJStompZone/gophersnake_mc/README.md

 3. **Authentication errors**
    - For online-mode servers, you'll need to set up proper authentication
+   - Make sure you've installed the required Python packages: `pip install msal requests`
-   - See the Advanced Configuration section in this README
+   - If problems persist, see the Authentication Troubleshooting section in this README

 ## Project Structure